Quick Answer

-The climate tech product manager role demands 8-10 years of experience in product development, with 40% of candidates failing due to lack of industry-specific knowledge.
+The climate tech product manager role demands 8-10 years of experience in product development, with some candidates failing due to lack of industry-specific knowledge.
 Not technical expertise, but strategic thinking is key.
 The ideal candidate has a 3-year track record of launching successful products with 25% year-over-year growth.

 What are the Key Responsibilities of a Climate Tech Product Manager?